PrettyFloralBonnet/javascript-notes/DataTypes/weakmap-weakset.md

 ];
 ```

 ...which data structure would be suitable for storing the information on *when* the message was read?
 Like before, the information should only remain in memory until the message is garbage collected.
-Dates can be stored built-in `Date` class objects (more on that later).
+Dates can be stored as built-in `Date` objects (more on them [here](./date-time.md)).

 ```js
 let mapReadTimes = new WeakMap();